-Teacher: Now, in this next part I'd like you to talk about something together for about two minutes.
+Teacher: Now, in this next part I would like you to talk about something together for about two minutes.

-Here are pictures of different kind of homes.
-Talk to each other about what you like and don't like about these pictures.
+Here are some pictures of students studying.
+Talk to each other about different learning styles and which ones you prefer.

-Show students Source 1
+Show students Source 1.